 - Place the sliced squash into a large pot.
 Add just enough water to cover squash.
 Bring to a boil, then lower heat and simmer the squash for 5 minutes.
 Drain squash in a colander and let it stay in the colander for now.

-- Add cooked squash to a 1.5-quart casserole dish that's been sprayed with non-stick spray.
-Add the cheese.
-Add sauteed onion and bell pepper mixture from step 3.
+- Add cooked squash and cheese to skillet.
 Mix well.
 Taste test for flavor and add salt, if desired.

-- Bake uncovered for 30 minutes.
-Garnish with fresh parsley if desired.
+- Bake uncovered for 30-35 minutes, or until slightly browned.
+Garnish with fresh parsley and extra cheese if desired.

 If you try this recipe, let me know.
 I’d love to hear from you!